Alexandria false antechinus: Habitat

-This species is found only in five localities: near Mount Isa in northwestern Queensland; Alexandria Station on the Barkly Tableland in the Northern Territory; and three small islands in the Sir Edward Pellew Group, in the north-east of the territory.
+This species is endemic to Australia, found only in five localities: near Mount Isa in northwestern Queensland; Alexandria Station on the Barkly Tableland in the Northern Territory; and three small islands in the Sir Edward Pellew Group, in the north-east of the territory.
 In 2009 it was recorded from Pungalina-Seven Emu Sanctuary in the Northern Territory.
-It inhabits stony hillsides with woodland and spinifex grass.

-The P. mimulus is endemic to Australia.
-More specifically they are restricted to Sir Edward Pellew Group (Northern Territory), Centre and Southwest Islands, and two locations near Queensland.
 In the 1988 census of the territories the species was found in the Centre and South West Islands, but in the 2003 census it was not located.
 It is believed that the P. mimulus still resides within that area, but is yet to be confirmed.
-In addition, the habitat in which the species resides in is a rocky one with scattered trees and wood.
+It inhabits stony hillsides with woodland and spinifex grass.

 Conservation status

 The Alexandria false antechinus has a very limited distribution, which has resulted in its classification by the IUCN as endangered.
 On the offshore islands it inhabits, it is fairly common; however, it is rare and, in 1995, had not been seen on the mainland since 1905, when it was discovered.